eraldtorra/messageAngular/README.md

 ## Backend Integration

 This frontend application is designed to work with RESTful APIs or WebSocket servers.
 Configure the connection settings in the environment files to connect to your backend service.

+The backend project repository is available at: [MessageAngularBackend](https://github.com/eraldtorra/MessageSpring)

 ## Additional Resources